If you’re keen to focus on a long-term writing project but aren’t sure how to fund your work, a fellowship may provide the support you need.

 Candidates should be able to demonstrate significant progress on their writing project prior to applying, and should have extensive publication history under their belts.
 The fellowship pays $45,000 and provides health insurance, faculty privileges and a book allowance.

 Budding environmental journalists will swoon for the chance to spend two semesters at the University of Colorado at Boulder’s Center for Environmental Journalism.
-In addition to undertaking an independent study which should lead to “a significant piece of journalistic work,” fellows take multiple classes in environmental science, law and policy, and participate in relevant field trips around Denver and Boulder.
+In addition to undertaking an independent study which should lead to “a significant piece of journalistic work,” fellows take multiple classes in environmental science, law and policy, and participate in relevant field trips around Denver, Boulder and beyond.

 Fellows receive $50,000 for the academic year.
 Five fellowships are awarded each year, and interestingly, the fellowship is open to any U.S. citizen with five years of professional journalism experience under their belt, even if they have never reported on the environment.